KlonarisS/PowerBI_Projects/README.md

 # PowerBI_Projects

-## A data visualization project in Power BI for London Bike Sharing
+## Data visualization project in Power BI for London Bike Sharing

 - Created a dashboard with **Power BI** to compare the difference of bike sharing between each season of year
 - Transformed and processed the data by using **DAX** to ensure data completeness and validity